pbauerochse/youtrack-worklog-viewer/README.md

 **I just get a blank report.
 What's wrong?**

 *This tool checks your personal worklog by comparing your username from the settings screen, with the worklog author name from the report.
 YouTrack seems to allow you to have a different username than the login name.
 Please make sure, that in your YouTrack profile, the login name is the same as your actual username*

-**Why are worklogs for subtasks not taken into calculation?**

-*This seems to be a bug in YouTrack with the generation of the time report.
-See https://youtrack.jetbrains.com/issue/JT-29447 .
-Unfortunately I can't do anything about this :disappointed:*

-**Can I use OAuth2 authentication?**

-*Starting from version 2.1.0 you may now switch authentication from REST to OAuth2 in the settings dialogue.
-To get this working you will need to configure a service in the YouTrack Hub for the YouTrack Worklog Viewer and also provide the client id and client secret in the settings dialogue.
-See [the Wiki page](https://github.com/pbauerochse/youtrack-worklog-viewer/wiki/Authentication-with-YouTrack) for a detailed explanation*

-*Please note, that starting from YouTrack Version 2017.4, the use of permanent token with YouTrack scope is required.
-A tutorial on how to generate these tokens can be found [here](https://www.jetbrains.com/help/youtrack/standalone/Manage-Permanent-Token.html).
-Your user needs to have the "Service Read" Role*